Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Pull from the mean

 Every calculation starts by subtracting the mean.
-The mean is your anchor point — variance measures how far away from it data tends to land.
+The mean is your anchor point.

 R